GSA/digitalgov.gov/content/authors/alex-glade/_index.md

 email: alex.glade@gsa.gov
 # Keep it under 50 words and only one paragraph
-bio: Alex Glade is a Presidential Innovation Fellow detailed to the National Geospatial Intelligence Agency and serves as an advisor for the Agency's leadership on Culture and Leadership Development.
+bio: Alex Glade is a Presidential Innovation Fellow detailed to the National Geospatial Intelligence Agency and serves as an advisor for the agency's leadership on Culture and Leadership Development.
 She began her professional career as an Army Engineer and led various teams in the U.S. and Asia.
 Prior to PIF, Alex helped launch several companies and nonprofits.
 She is a parent of two and passionate about the growing national dialogue on early childhood education and development accessibility.
 # Where can people learn more about your work?